 Moreover, the game frames the party’s journey as a natural reaction to an unnatural threat.
 Early in the game, teammate Marle is sucked into a time portal.
 The player controlled character, Crono, has only one possible reaction: to rescue her.
 Should Crono try to leave, his friend, Lucca will insist he stay.
 When Crono approaches Marle’s magic pendant, Lucca correctly assumes it is so that he can pursue and rescue Marle.
 The player can move Crono around and speak with other witnesses but ultimately Crono will make the choice—not through a cutscene, but through the player’s direction—to be the hero.
 Similarly when the party discovers Lavos, Crono is given the option to be a coward, but the game will not progress until he volunteers to save the world.
 Crono does not have it in him to not be the hero.
 The player and the party have no choice but to choose to be heroes.
 This is often criticised as depriving the player of freedom, but the game is not about the player; it’s about Crono, who has courage and virtue hard-wired into who he is.
 Similarly, Lavos is presented as a destructive parasite that is only capable of acting on behalf of itself.

 Lavos’s selfishness is in its nature.
 However, as the game argues, selfishness is not natural to people, and people only become systematically self-interested when they discover or attempt to harness Lavos.
 Self-interest is personified as a monster and when people mimic the virtues of this monster they begin writing their own destruction: just as Lavos itself is destined to be destroyed by the very effects it has on the world.
 Self-interest is tantamount to self destruction.
-This is shown through the numerous antagonists—all leaders of their own civilization—that interfere with the party directly and intentionally.
+This is shown through the numerous antagonists—all leaders of their own civilization—who interfere with the party directly and intentionally.
 These antagonists, however, are only temporary and their counter-operations result only from their association with Lavos.

 Every one of the organizations operating against the party have been corrupted by Lavos’s influence.
 Lavos appears to be the constant factor in all of these conflicts.
 Azala and the reptites worship the red star in the sky that is Lavos in pre-history, Queen Zeal draws power Lavos so her people can harness magic, demi-humans are manipulated by Magus, a wizard who means to summon Lavos and machines harvest the humans that Lavos left sick and starving after the apocalypse.